byverdu/kitchen_flow/README.md

 # Returns true if hour is 12:00 to 13:00 or 18:00 to 19:00

 alby.time_to_eat?
 Time.now.hour
+alby.hungry = true

-# If is time to eat can go to the pub if not raises an error
+# If is time to eat can go to the pub
+# Otherwise raise error 'Stay hungry, Stay foolish'

 alby.going_to_eat pub
+alby.hungry = true
+alby.sit    = true
+alby.status = nil
+> 'yes, lets go to eat'

+=begin

+Effects of calling alby.going_to_eat pub

+pub.sitting_actual costumer

+pub.tables.count = 1

+=end